holidayextras/iinChecker/README.md

 } );
 ```
 ### Caching
 Caching is turned off by default.
-Currently supports redis cache and in-memory cache.
-It can be turned on and will be set to in-memory caching if cacheServerConfig is empty.
+It can be turned on by passing in options a cache object with your functions to set and get the cache'.
-The cache time to live(expiresIn) is set to a day (86400000 ms) and segement is set to 'iinChecker' by default this can be overridden by passing custom 'cachePolicy'.

 ### Card Type Detection